North Devon features a dramatic coastline with turquoise sea waters.

 Tip: Hartland Abbey isn’t too far from Stoke – it’s full of history and a nice spot to swing by in the afternoon!

-As you leave the gates, the route wastes no time and gets straight into a steep incline along a sheltered woodland path – this goes on for quite some time and teases walkers with glimpses of the sparkling sea through the gaps in the trees.
+As you leave the gates, the route wastes no time and gets straight into a steep incline along a sheltered woodland path.

-As you continue on across moorland and besides plenty of grazing sheep, you’ll slowly begin to ascend towards Little Hangman – the first peak.
-The closer you get to the summit, the steeper the ascent becomes, but the views are worth every drop of sweat.
+As you continue on across the moorland and besides plenty of grazing sheep, you’ll slowly begin to ascend towards Little Hangman – the first peak.

-After you’ve spent some time soaking up the views of the North Devon coast, it’s time to descend before taking the undulating (but predominantly inclining) pathway towards the second summit – Great Hangman – although slightly less impressive than Little Hangman (in my opinion) it still offers fantastic views across the sea.
+After you’ve spent some time soaking up the views of the North Devon coast, it’s time to descend before taking the undulating (but predominantly inclining) pathway towards the second summit – Great Hangman.

 The trail then leads inland, down across fields and weaving through woodland pathways, before eventually arriving back in the village of Combe Martin.

 East Lyn River Loop is also known as the Watersmeet Loop and it’s one of the best woodland walks in North Devon that you can do.
-It starts in Lynton and follows the East Lyn river for the majority of the way – hence the name!
-Initially, the setting of this walk could be mistaken for Morzine in the French Alps – it’s almost a copy and paste of the area and undeniably serene!

-As you move further away from Lynton alongside the river, the route heads deep into the woodland, making it perfect for super hot days as well as rainy days, given the fact that it’s sheltered for around 75% of the walk.
+It’s perfect for super hot days as well as rainy days, given the fact that it’s sheltered for around 75% of the walk.

 Before long, you’ll see signposts to a waterfall viewing point – make sure you take the extra few steps to the top to get the best view of the fall crashing down below.

-Tip: Close to the waterfall is Watersmeet Tea-Room – a large house set among the forest, making it the perfect place for some refreshments.
+Tip: Close to the waterfall is Watersmeet Tea Room – a large house set among the forest, making it the perfect place for some refreshments.

 The route gradually begins to climb and just after the halfway point, you will leave the East Lyn River behind to ascend further and discover views of the bright blue sea in the distance.
-The grass trail here is predominantly flat and at times, fairly overgrown – but it’s nothing too wild!

-This fantastic walk in North Devon starts off by following the Tarka Trail – a well-known 180-mile route that is nicknamed after Tarka the otter, who is said to have swum the nearby rivers or Torridge and Taw around the same figure of 8 loop on a regular basis.
+This fantastic walk in North Devon starts off by following the Tarka Trail – a well-known 180-mile route that is nicknamed after Tarka the otter.

-Although this route does not (thankfully) follow the Tarka trail for 180-miles, it does follow one of the best sections of it above the coastline of Croyde Bay – a popular surf spot.
+Although this route does not (thankfully) follow the Tarka trail for 180 miles, it does follow one of the best sections of it above the coastline of Croyde Bay – a popular surf spot.

 Once the route departs from the Tarka Trail, it heads inland to the village of Croyde – a picturesque location for a spot of lunch and/or an ice cream!